This is the final brief I will be allowed to file

 never ask for elimination of educational and government access channels,

-I can't think of an argument in Denver for elimination of public access
+I can't think of an argument in Denver for elimination of public

 channels that doesn't equally apply to educational and government access